lizhuoxun/AdaParse/README.md

 # AdaParse
 > This repository is official implementation for AdaParse: Personalized Fingerprinting for Visual Generative Model Reverse Engineering.

+## 🔥 NEWS 🔥
+- [2026/02/26] Our Paper is accepted to IEEE Transactions on Information Forensics and Security!

 ##  Training/testing

 ### Prerequisites